jdsghuman/metro/README.md

 ### Unit Tests

-Unit tests are located in the `src` folder inside the components folders in files named like `*.test.js`.
+Unit tests are located in the `src` folder, inside the components folders in files named: `*.test.js`.

-- `yarn test` : single run of the unit tests
+- `yarn run test` : to run the unit tests
-- `yarn test:coverage`: run test coverage

 ## Features